 What about photographs of Hollywood stars during this era?
 It may surprise the general public to learn that retouching existed in the darkroom just as it does today.
 Dodging and burning, a term that all retouchers are familiar with, existed in the printing process of the darkroom.
 The process often involved a multitude of test prints, along with copious notes on what areas of the negative would require dodging and burning in order to flatter the subject with smoother skin and piercing eyes.
 What a retoucher enhances on a computer, printers were doing in the days of film.

-In the example below (photography by Michael Woloszynowicz, retouching by Svetlana Pasechnik) we see a before and after image with retouching techniques that blend both what was possible in the darkroom (such as dodging and burning), with modern abilities via Photoshop such as liquifying to manipulate shapes.
+In the example below (photography by Michael Woloszynowicz, retouching by Svetlana Pasechnik) we see a before and after image with retouching techniques that blend both what was possible in the darkroom (such as dodging and burning), with modern abilities via Photoshop:

 The Modern Perception